Summer’s Second Act in Montréal

 The pulpit is another work of art, with an intricately carved staircase and figures of Ezekiel and Jeremiah at the base.
 Exiting, we view the colossal 7,000-pipe Casavant organ.
 And, in a perfectly timed moment, the 12-ton brass bell — largest in North America — marks the hour.
 It’s profound, monumental and absolutely deafening!

-A few blocks past the cathedral, we find a seat at Nelli Café.
-After a delicious dinner of cheese Gougères, Mussels & Fries and Truffle Tagliatelle, we’re ready to call it a night.
+A few blocks past the cathedral, we find a seat at Modavie.
+After a satisfying dinner of Gougères, Mussels & Fries and Truffle Tagliatelle, we’re ready to call it a night.
 It was a long day of travel for us, but the streets seem even busier than when we arrived.
 In Montréal this lovely Summer-ish evening is still quite young.

 LA VILLE VERTE

-Our first stop the following morning is Boulangerie Ange (Angel Bakery) An easy walk from our Hotel InteContinental, we’re tempted by a vast array of French pastries — from Croissants to Pain aux Raisins, Chausson aux Pommes, fruit tarts and many, many more heavenly delights.
+Our first stop the following morning is Boulangerie Ange (Angel Bakery) An easy walk from our hotel, we’re tempted by a vast array of French pastries — from Croissant to Pain aux Raisins, Chausson aux Pommes, fruit tarts and many, many more heavenly delights.
 Even the coffee is divine.

 After the indulgent breakfast, we stroll the wide boulevards.
 Most impressive are the high-rises, which dot the sky, and endless rows of cranes hovering next to them.
 And yet, somehow, in spite of the seemingly endless new construction, Montréal still feels very approachable and livable.
 Streets are immaculate.
 Parks are tucked in-between buildings or in large tracts all over the city.